senzing-garage/knowledge-base/proposals/quickstart-grpc/load-user-data.md

 # Load user data

-In this demonstration, user data will be added to an ephemeral Senzing database.
+In this demonstration,
+the user data will be added to an ephemeral
+Senzing database inside the running Docker container.

 ## Prerequisites